 The problem with the sound cannot be “fixed” in the mastering, and here’s how we know: on either side some songs have the breath of life and some don’t.
 That’s a recording problem.

 It sounds like too many generations of tape were used on songs like Shadow Captain and Dark Star, among others.

 But Just a Song Before I Go on side two can sound wonderful: rich, sweet, present and surrounded by lovely studio ambience.

-So we listen for the qualities of a specific song that help us pinpoint what the best do well and the rest do poorly and grade them accordingly, on the curve.
+So we listen for the qualities of a specific song that help us pinpoint what the best copies do well and the rest do poorly and grade them accordingly, on a curve.

 Animals will never sound like The Wall.
-You do the best you can with what you’ve got.
+You do the best you can with what you’ve got to work with.

 What to Listen for

 - Most copies have a tendency to sound dry, so look for one that’s rich and full-bodied.